Table of Contents

 Employ a “tell a friend” strategy

 Want to have two repeat guests instead of one?
 Reach out to new audiences with the help of past guests by developing a “refer-a-friend” campaign that should work as a motivator to drive ancillary revenue for your property.
-If you manage to create this loop of a guest-friend-family for each booking, this is your revenue for the long-run!
+If you manage to create this loop of a guest-friend-family for each booking, this is your revenue for the long run!

 SMS texting solutions: make guest’s communication with the staff easier

-Using SMS marketing, namely, texting your guests in quite a long time after their stay is controversial advice.
-But you can employ the texting solutions while guests’ stay, for example, allow them to order food, buy extra services or ask for help… via SMS.
+Using SMS marketing, namely, texting your guests for quite a long time after their stay is controversial advice.
+But you can employ the texting solutions while guests stay, for example, allow them to order food, buy extra services or ask for help… via SMS.
 You can even automate hotel check-in and check-out procedures by employing texting, autoresponders, etc. It’s easy to implement such solutions by using cloud services like Simple Texting or any other that works for your area.